Falupi22/backstage-komodor/plugins/komodor/README.md

       <EntityKomodorContent />
     </EntityLayout.Route>
 ```
 4. Follow the instructions for [kubernetes plugin setup](https://backstage.io/docs/features/kubernetes/installation) (notice that the installation of it has already been done).
+You don't have to make the plugin appear in the UI in order to make this plugin work.

 4. Follow the backend instructions which can be found in the README file of the backend project.